 - Can you describe some of the projects that you handled in your previous job?

 - What are the most important Project Manager responsibilities?

 - How do you know a project is at risk of going off-track?

-- If the project is not adhering to schedule, how do you get it back on track?
+- If the project is not following a schedule, what do you do?

-- How do you prioritize tasks on a project?
+- What’s your approach for prioritizing tasks on a project?

-- Describe all the steps involved from the time of project initiation to project completion.
+- Please tell us all the steps you follow from the time of project initiation to project launch and project completion.

 - What qualities and characteristics do you think are required to be an effective Project Manager?

-- What is stakeholder analysis and Power-Interest Grid used for?
+- What are stakeholder analysis and Power-Interest Grid used for?

 - During project initiation, what kind of documents do you need?

 - What are the techniques do you use to collect project requirements?

 - What is the importance of maintaining a requirement traceability matrix?

 - Which details should a project plan always include?
 Why?

 - Please explain the difference between QA and QC.

 - What makes a successful project?

-- Are you aware of conflict management techniques that can be applied for managing conflicts between stakeholders and team members?
+- What conflict management techniques do you employ to manage conflicts between stakeholders and team members?

-- What are the activities that you plan to perform during the closing of a project?
+- What do you do during the closing of a project?

 - Please explain the differences between risk and issues?

 Project Manager Interview Questions: Technical Skills

 Your project management skills and expertise will be put to the test in the interview.
 A good Project Manager must have a range of technical skills, so expect interview questions for a project management position to cover a spectrum of project management knowledge.

 - What project management software do you typically use?

 - What’s your project management methodology of choice?

 - Do you have experience managing remote team members or outsourced resources?

 - Tell us about the different kinds of project management tools you have worked with.

 - Describe your strategy for prioritizing tasks.

 - What’s your proficiency level with [project management software/tool]?

 - How do you approach assessing the risks of a project?
 How do you manage them over the project’s lifetime?

-- Describe how you schedule projects and establish timelines.
+- Please tel us how you schedule projects and establish timelines.